 1979: Four pamphlets published, including two by John Cassidy and Fleur Adcock’s Below Loughrigg.

 1980: Six paperbacks – including first collections by David Constantine, Tony Flynn and Nigel Wells, and Neil Astley’s Ten North-East Poets anthology – and an LP record of Basil Bunting reading Briggﬂatts.

 1981: Five titles including two pamphlets by Tony Harrison, A Kumquat for John Keats and U.S. Martial, and Ken Smith’s Fox Running and Burned Books.

 1982: Douglas Dunn’s Hull anthology, A Rumoured City (with Philip Larkin preface), and Peter Didsbury’s debut collection, The Butchers of Hull, are launched in lively fashion in Hull (one poet ending up in hospital).
 Ken Smith’s first retrospective, The Poet Reclining, re-establishes him as a key figure in British poetry.
 Five other titles include first collections from Matt Simpson and Paul Hyland.
-Neil Astley and Simon Thirsk are founder directors of Bloodaxe Books Ltd, a limited company grant-aided by Northern Arts with a national distributor.
+Bloodaxe Books Ltd is now a limited company grant-aided by Northern Arts with a national distributor.